-- A. Maryland public institutions shall collaborate to develop and provide to students current and accurate information on transferable programs and courses. - B. Upon approval of new baccalaureate programs, recommended transfer programs shall be developed with each community college. - C. When considering curricular changes, institutions shall notify each other of the proposed changes that might affect transfer students.
+B. Recommended transfer programs shall be developed with each community college whenever new baccalaureate programs are approved by the degree-granting institution.

+C. When considering curricular changes, institutions shall notify each other of the proposed changes that might affect transfer students.
 An appropriate mechanism shall be created to ensure that both 2-year and 4-year public colleges provide input or comments to the institution proposing the change.
 Sufficient lead time shall be provided to effect the change with minimum disruption.
 Transfer students are not required to repeat equivalent course work successfully completed at a community college.

-.07 Transfer Mediation Committee
+.08 Transfer Mediation Committee